St.Andrew’s Church in Kyiv – Pearl of Baroque Architecture

 Book a private tour with an English speaking Kyiv tour guide and learn more facts about the landmark!

 Creator of St.Andrew’s Church – Italian architect F.B.Rastrelli

-The architect created about 70 buildings that brought him recognition and fame.
-The most famous of them – the Winter Palace and the ensemble of the Smolny Monastery in St. Petersburg, the Catherine Palace in Tsar’s Village, the Grand Palace in Peterhof, and the palace complexes in the Baltics.
-The architectural heritage of Rastrelli in Kyiv includes St. Andrew’s Church and Mariinsky Palace.
+Francesco Bartolomeo Rastrelli, the architect of St. Andrew’s Church, was born in Florence in 1700.
+He was a highly successful architect who created about 70 buildings, including the Winter Palace and the ensemble of the Smolny Monastery in St. Petersburg, the Catherine Palace in Tsar’s Village, and the palace complexes in the Baltics.

 Masterpiece of Ukrainian Baroque Art